The Major in International and Area Studies — Concentration in International Affairs

 - We strongly prefer students to select a study abroad location consistent with their chosen language of study (e.g., students who wish to study in Latin America must satisfy their language requirement with either Spanish or Portuguese).

-- Throughout the course of completing the major, students must show depth in at least one world area by taking a minimum two courses focused on the same area, and breadth by taking a third course focused on a different area.
-We consider world areas to be Africa, East Asia, Europe, Latin America, Middle East, North America and South Asia.
+- Throughout the course of completing the major, students must show depth in at least one world area by taking a minimum of two courses focused on the same area, and they must show breadth by taking a third course focused on a different area.
+We consider world areas to be Africa, East Asia, Europe, Latin America, the Middle East, North America, and South Asia.

-- Majors must choose their upper-level course work from a minimum of three academic disciplines (for example: anthropology, economics, history and political science).
+- Students must choose their upper-level course work from a minimum of three academic disciplines (e.g., anthropology, economics, history, political science).

-- The advanced credits must be unique to the IAS major.
+- All advanced credits counting for the IAS major must be unique to the IAS major.

 - At least 6 credits must be at the 400 level.

-N.B.: A single course may satisfy more than one of the distribution requirements (disciplinary or world area).
+Note: A single course may satisfy more than one of the distribution requirements (i.e., disciplinary or world area).
 Some of these requirements may be completed while abroad.

-Introductory courses (choose two from this list, 6 units):
+Introductory courses (choose two from this list, for a total of 6 units):